 In all the above method, genotypes can be delineated at low N conditions and may not classify the genotypes responded to higher N level.
-Since the agronomic N use efficiency reflects the nutrient absorption efficiency and Physiological efficiency indicate the utilization efficiency, these parameters are used in this study to classify and delineated rice varieties.
+Since the agronomic N use efficiency reflects the nutrient absorption efficiency and Physiological efficiency indicate the utilization efficiency, these parameters are used in this study to classify and delineate rice varieties.
 Accordingly a scattered diagram was drawn by taking agronomic N use efficiency in X axis and physiological N use efficiency in Y axis.
 An intercept line was drawn at the mean agronomic and physiological efficiencies with perpendicular and parallel line on the scattered diagram respectively which divided the graph into four equal quadrants.
 The top left quadrant represent the non efficient and responsive varieties, the top right quadrant represent the efficient and responsive group of rice varieties, the bottom left quadrant indicate non-efficient and non responsive varieties and the bottom right quadrant represent non efficient and responsive varieties.

 Results and Discussion